Are design studies students getting fair and clear grades?

 marking criteriadesign studies

-Not consistently.
-Across the National Student Survey (NSS), marking criteria attracts 87.9% Negative comments with a sentiment index −44.6 from ~13,329 comments (≈3.5% of 385,317), and within Design Studies tone on marking criteria remains very negative (−41.9).
-In the wider sector these tags capture how criteria are presented and applied across disciplines; here they sharpen our focus on what design programmes do to make judgement criteria explicit, consistent and trusted.
+In design studies, marking can feel subjective when criteria are unclear or applied inconsistently.
+Across the National Student Survey (NSS), 87.9% of comments tagged marking criteria are negative, with a sentiment index of −44.6 from ~13,329 comments (≈3.5% of 385,317, see sentiment analysis for universities in the UK for how the index is interpreted).
+Within Design Studies, tone on marking criteria remains very negative (−41.9).
+Across the wider sector, these tags capture how criteria are presented and applied across disciplines.
+Here, they sharpen our focus on what design programmes do to make judgement criteria explicit, consistent, and trusted.

 How consistent are marking criteria in design studies?

-Consistency, fairness and clarity in marking schemes underpin trust in assessment and programme standards.
-Staff must publish criteria that leave little ambiguity, given the diversity of outputs in design—visual prototypes, portfolios, and written analysis demand calibrated expectations.
+Consistency, fairness, and clarity in marking schemes underpin trust in assessment and programme standards.
+Staff must publish criteria that leave little ambiguity, given the diversity of outputs in design: visual prototypes, portfolios, and written analysis all demand calibrated expectations.
 Programmes that use annotated exemplars at grade bands, checklist-style rubrics with weightings, and early release of criteria alongside the assessment brief reduce room for interpretation.
 A short “how your work was judged” summary with returned grades helps students see how decisions map to the rubric.
-Student voice—through text analysis of open comments and targeted pulse surveys—should guide revisions so students recognise that fairness is enacted, not assumed.
+Student voice, captured through NSS open-text analysis and targeted pulse surveys, should guide revisions so students can see that fairness is enacted, not assumed.
+The takeaway is simple: make criteria visible early, show what good looks like at each grade band, and link feedback back to the rubric.

 How should criteria adapt to disrupted and hybrid learning?

-Shifts to online and blended delivery alter access to materials, studio time and peer critique, with wellbeing pressures layered on top.
-Where appropriate, staff can offer authentic alternative assessment methods that evidence learning outcomes without diluting standards.
-Design programmes benefit from flexibility around format and submission while keeping the criteria constant—what is judged, not who had the best kit.
+Shifts to online and blended delivery alter access to materials, studio time, and peer critique, with wellbeing pressures layered on top.
+Where appropriate, staff can offer authentic alternative assessment methods that demonstrate learning outcomes without diluting standards.
+Design programmes benefit from flexibility around format and submission while keeping the criteria constant: what is judged, not who had the best kit.
 This sustains engagement and reduces avoidable penalties tied to circumstance rather than performance.

 What needs attention in coursework and assessment?

 Transparent coursework structures and consistent application of criteria reduce grade disputes and demotivation.
 Where inconsistency arises, it erodes trust faster than any single low mark.
-Constructive feedback linked to rubric lines, brief feed-forward touchpoints before submission, and a visible loop that collates and answers recurring queries on the VLE all support student progression.
+Constructive feedback linked to rubric lines supports student progression when it clearly explains what to improve next (see how MA Design Studies students want feedback to work).
+Brief feed-forward touchpoints before submission, plus a visible loop on the virtual learning environment (VLE) that collates and answers recurring questions, also help students stay on track.
 Releasing criteria with the assessment brief, and aligning criteria across modules where outcomes overlap, simplifies expectations for the cohort.

 How do communication and engagement improve student success?

-Assessment expectations land best when staff explain and test understanding.
+Assessment expectations land best when staff explain and check understanding.
 Short walk-throughs of criteria, Q&A sessions, and studio critiques framed against the rubric help students plan their work.
-These interactions also surface ambiguity early, reduce email backlogs, and support students who might otherwise disengage—especially when parts of delivery remain online.
+These interactions also surface ambiguity early and reduce email backlogs.
+They support students who might otherwise disengage, especially when parts of delivery remain online.

 How do we reduce subjectivity in staff marking?

 Design’s interpretive nature makes calibration essential.
-Programmes that run marker calibration with shared samples, document moderation decisions, and encourage light-touch peer review reduce drift from the rubric.
+Programmes that calibrate markers using shared samples, document moderation decisions, and encourage light-touch peer review reduce drift from the rubric.
 Regular workshops that critique how criteria are applied, not what individuals prefer, support fairer outcomes and strengthen external examiner confidence.

 How should curriculum and criteria align with industry standards?